-William (Willy) Bauer is an associate professor of history.
-Bauer (Wailacki and Concow of the Round Valley Indian Tribes) grew up on the Round Valley Reservation in northern California.
+William (Willy) Bauer is a professor of history and a citizen of the Round Valley Reservation in northern California.
 He received his B.A. from the University of Notre Dame and his M.A. and Ph.D. from the University of Oklahoma.
-He joined the UNLV faculty in 2009.
-Dr. Bauer offer classes on California Indian, American Indian, and American West history.
+Dr. Bauer offers classes on American Indian history, the history of American Indian gaming and the American West.
 He is also UNLV's faculty liaison to the Newberry Library's Consortium on American Indian Studies.

 - American Indian History